 of welcome to the delegates.

-The association is made up 93 representatives from every one of the 57
+The association is made up on representatives from every one of the 57

 agricultural colleges in the United States and 53 experimental stations.